 Create calculators and interactive tools

 Compound interest calculator.
-Credit card comparator.
+Credit card comparison tool.
 Credit score estimator.
 Investment simulator.

-The tools generate leads because the user enters information to obtain a personalized result.
-And that result brings them closer to conversion because they see concrete benefit.
+Tools generate leads because the user enters information to get a personalized result.
+And that result moves them closer to conversion because they see a concrete benefit.

-Google's “People Also Ask” boxes and AI Overviews are stealing clicks from organic results.
-But if your content is cited in those formats, you capture visibility without paying for ads.
+"People Also Ask" boxes on Google and AI Overviews are stealing clicks from organic results.
+But if your content appears cited in those formats, you capture visibility without paying for ads.

 To appear, you need structured content with concise answers to specific questions.
 FAQ schema helps, but the quality of the answer matters more.

-If you're paying $45 per click on “personal loan,” don't send that traffic to your homepage.
-Not even to your generic loan page.
+If you are paying $45 per click for "personal loan," don't send that traffic to your homepage.
+Not even to your generic loans page.

 Create specific landing pages for each audience segment.
-“Personal loan to consolidate debts,” “personal loan for medical emergencies,” “personal loan for home improvements.”
+"Personal loan to consolidate debt," "personal loan for medical emergencies," "personal loan for home improvements."

-The landing message must match the intent of the keyword exactly.
-This increases conversion and lowers CAC because more people who click convert.
+The landing page message must exactly match the keyword intent.
+This increases conversion and lowers CAC because more people who click actually convert.

 Implement email nurturing for cold leads

 In financial marketing, few people convert on the first visit.
-The decision cycle is long, especially for complex products such as mortgages or investments.
+The decision cycle is long, especially for complex products like mortgages or investments.

-If a prospect visited your site, downloaded a guide, or used a calculator but didn't apply it, don't lose it.
-Add it to a nurturing sequence.
+If a prospect visited your site, downloaded a guide, or used a calculator but didn't apply, don't lose them.
+Add them to a nurturing sequence.

-Educational emails that answer common objections, similar customer case studies, reminders of key benefits.
-The goal is to keep them engaged until they're ready to decide.
+Educational emails that answer common objections, case studies of similar clients, reminders of key benefits.
+The goal is to keep them engaged until they are ready to decide.

 Most financial institutions measure traffic, leads, and conversions.
 But not all leads are worth the same.

-A lead from someone who searched for “best savings account” is probably worth more than a lead from someone who read an article about “what is compound interest.”
-But also check how those leads are traveling and interacting with your site.
+A lead from someone who searched for "best savings account" is probably worth more than a lead from someone who read an article about "what is compound interest."
+But also review how those leads are traveling through and interacting with your site.

 Segment your leads by source, intent, and behavior.
-It measures CAC by segment.
+Measure CAC by segment.
 Invest more in the segments with the best LTV/CAC ratio.

-A customer discovered that leads for informational content had a 3.2x higher LTV than leads for product content, even if they were fewer leads.
-They reallocated budget to information content.
-The total LTV rose 18%.
+One client discovered that leads from informational content had a 3.2x higher LTV than leads from product content, even if there were fewer leads.
+They reallocated budget toward informational content.
+Total LTV rose by 18%.

 The temptation is to see AI as a replacement for Google.
 It's not.
 They are complementary channels.

 Google is still where most financial searches begin.
-But now we're also having searches in AI for comparison.
+But now we are also having searches in AI for comparison.

 Your strategy should cover both: